Granville (Qld)

 Granville has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-The performance of an area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified eight projects that are expected to impact the area.
-Notable among these are Mary Harbour Development, Energy Storage Industries (ESI) Battery Manufacturing Facility, Maryborough Manufactured Home Park Development, and Homes for Queenslanders - Maryborough Social Housing.
-The following list details those projects likely to be most relevant:.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified eight projects likely to affect the region.
+Notable ones are Mary Harbour Development, Energy Storage Industries' Battery Manufacturing Facility, Maryborough Manufactured Home Park Development, and Homes for Queenslanders - Maryborough Social Housing.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.